INFORMATION

 You can contact the Data Controller:

-2. PURPOSE OF THE PROCESSING OF PERSONAL DATA (1)
+2. PURPOSES OF THE PROCESSING OF PERSONAL DATA (1)

 For the purposes of this statement, the Personal Data of the Data Subject2 are those relating to: